Ukraine's comedian-turned-president makes North American debut in Toronto

 Published Tuesday, July 2, 2019 4:13AM EDT

-OTTAWA -- Ukraine's new president makes his North American debut in Toronto later today -- more than a month before he is to visit the United States -- and the country's envoy says that's no mistake.
+OTTAWA -- Ukraine's new president is making his North American debut in Toronto on Tuesday -- more than a month before he is to visit the United States -- and the country's envoy says that's no mistake.

 Andriy Shevchenko, Ukraine's ambassador to Canada, says that's an indication of just how important President Volodymyr Zelenskiy sees the ties between the two countries that have grown in the last 28 years.